Causal Inference for Social Discrimination Reasoning: Experiments

-We perform experiments on two commonly-used datasets in discrimination analysis research.
-The Crime (Communities and Crime) dataset contains 1,994 records of communities described by 124 socio-economic and demographic factors including their crime rates.
-The Adult dataset consists of 48,842 records of individuals over 14 attributes related to the individual's income.
-Both datasets are publicly available from the UCI Machine Learning Repository\footnote{http://archive.ics.uci.edu/ml/}.
-In Adult dataset, we use \emph{income} as the class (decision) attribute with income $>$50K as the positive decision.
-We use \emph{sex} as the sensitive attribute and females to be the protected group.
-In Crime dataset, \emph{ViolentCrimesPerPop} is taken as class (decision) attribute after discretizing it into bins containing $<$20 as positive and $\geq$20 as negative decision. \emph{Race} is taken as the sensitive attribute with black-majority communities as the protected group.
+We perform experiments\footnote{Code at: \href{https://github.com/anam-zahid/Causal-inference-for-social-discrimination-reasoning}{https://github.com/anam-zahid/Causal-inference-for-social-discrimination-reasoning}} on two commonly-used datasets in discrimination analysis research: Adult, and Census Income.
+Both datasets are publicly available in the UCI Machine Learning Repository\footnote{\href{http://archive.ics.uci.edu/ml}{http://archive.ics.uci.edu/ml}}.
+In both datasets, we use \code{income} as the decision attribute with \code{income $>$ 50K} as the positive decision and \code{sex} as the sensitive attribute considering females as the protected group.